sul-dlss-labs/ai-projects/_sources/intro.md

 [Github Repository](https://github.com/sul-dlss-labs/spoc) - Code repository and project communications

 Observations of marine plants and animals are “hidden” in the text of undergraduate student research papers (Paper > TIFF > OCR > plain text).
 These historical observations are important historical markers for studies of biodiversity and the effects of climate change on species.
-The goal of this project is to extract species occurrences (genus-species, place, time) from student papers held in libraries along the western coast of the U.S., verify those observations, and contribute them to the [Global Biodiversity Information Facilty (GBIF)](https://www.gbif.org/).
+The goal of this project is to extract species occurrences (genus-species, place, time) from student papers held in libraries along the western coast of the U.S., verify those observations, and contribute them to the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/).

-## PREIVOUS PROJECTS
+## PREVIOUS PROJECTS

 ### Electronic Theses and Dissertations
 This project was our first dive into how machine learning and natural language processing might help us automate the assignment of subject headings from the [FAST (Faceted Application of Subject Terminology)](https://www.oclc.org/research/areas/data-science/fast.html) vocabulary to ETDs.